aliemteam/ALiEMU/README.md

 Pull the theme from the server | `./syncup.sh get theme` Spin up the dev server | `docker-compose up -d`
-Wait until the logs say `WordPress Setup Complete` | `docker-compose logs -f wordpress` Start browserSync | `gulp`
+Wait until the logs say `WordPress Setup Complete` | `docker-compose logs -f wordpress` Take ownership of the volumed docker directories | `npm run chown` Start browserSync | `gulp`

 When done with your feature, create a pull request from your feature branch to the master branch of this repo.